© Uni Kaya

 Backing the Stoned Ape Theory

-Shrooms in Legends and Folk Tales
+Shrooms in Mythology and Folklore

 The Contemporary Era